franalderete7/franalderete7/README.md

 ---
 ### Videogames App
-#### Full Stack Individual Project (JavaScript, React, Redux, NodeJS, Express, PostgresSQL, Sequelize, CSS)
+#### Full Stack Individual Project (JavaScript, HTML, CSS, React, Redux, NodeJS, ExpressJS, PostgresSQL, Sequelize)

 Designed and developed a single web application using RAWG Video Games Database API.
 The app consists of a landing page, a home page where each video game is rendered and a section where the user can create his own game.